AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp04_no_unassigned_mode-out_procedure_parameters.rst

 Reference
 +++++++++++

-MISRA C rule 9.1 "The value of an object with automatic storage duration shall not be read before it has been set"
+MISRA C Rule 9.1 "The value of an object with automatic storage duration shall not be read before it has been set"

 +++++++++++++